kachiann/kachiann/README.md

 <p>
 <b>😄How to reach me😄</b></p>
 <p>
-Send me a message via linkedIn⚡
+Send me a message via LinkedIn⚡
   </p>
 <p>
   <a href="https://www.linkedin.com/in/onyekachi-osisiogu/"><img height="40" src="https://user-images.githubusercontent.com/50482876/129754677-f7602703-5d37-41cb-83a1-fd0ca94a01a7.jpeg" alt=""/></a>